xunker/panasonic_typewriter_interface/README.md

 A3          | Typewriter ACK_PIN pin | ~ACK_PIN signal from typewriter
 A6          | Switch to ground       | "RUN/HALT" switch (GO_PIN), active low

-Optional "Mode" button
+Optional "Mode" button:

 Arduino Pin | Goes To          | Purpose
 ------------|------------------|--------
 A7          | Button to ground | Mode button (MODE_PIN), optional, active low

-You can use the built-in USB port as the Serial connection, but hardware flow control will not be available.
+Separate USB-to-Serial Adapter: You can use the built-in USB port as the Serial connection, but hardware flow control will not be available.
 To use hardware flow control you will need to connect up to an external USB to Serial adapter:

 Arduino Pin | Goes To                  | Purpose
 ------------|--------------------------|--------